Welcome

 Book

-In August 2017, we finally published a book version of the notes of the course on efficient algorithms for computer algebra we have been giving for more than 10 years.
+In 2017, we published a book version of the notes of the course on efficient algorithms for computer algebra we have been giving for more than 10 years.
 Click on the cover to reach a page where you can download it for free or order an inexpensive paper version.

 Recent Work